SunGajiwala/uber-data-engineering-etl-pipeline/README.md

 # Technologies Used

-Google Cloud Platform (GCP)
+-> Google Cloud Platform (GCP)
--- Compute Engine: For running Mage-AI
+*  Compute Engine: For running Mage-AI
--- BigQuery: For data warehousing and analytics
+*  BigQuery: For data warehousing and analytics
--- Cloud Storage: For storing raw data files
+*  Cloud Storage: For storing raw data files

-Looker: For data visualization and exploration
+-> Looker: For data visualization and exploration

-Make-AI: To build ETL data engineering pipeline
+-> Make-AI: To build ETL data engineering pipeline

+# Looker Dashboard

+Access the looker dashboard using this [uber_data_analytics](https://lookerstudio.google.com/reporting/b7ed88eb-960f-4d63-a7b5-7aec3a9ebb5d)